GeorgDangl/Dangl.Calculator/README.md

 ## Compatibility

-This project targets both `netstandard1.1` and `net45`.
+This project targets `netstandard2.0`, `netstandard1.1` and `net45`.
 Due to .Net 4.5.2 being the currently latest supported version by Microsoft and the xUnit test suite, no tests are run for `net45` and `net451`.

 ## Project Configuration